alonsooteroseminario/QuickClash/README.md

 ## Author: LAOS

-## Steps to try it in your own Revit:
+## Steps to try it in your own Machine:

 #### 1. Clone it or Download it in your machine.